Kazem-Bahadori/Company-CCC-Frontend/test/README_TEST.md

 * babel-plugin-css-modules-transform - Is a plug-in for the babel compiler.
 This plug-in ignores the css files.
 THIS PLUG IN CAN'T BE USED WITH FRONTEND.
 Read more: https://github.com/michalkvasnicak/babel-plugin-css-modules-transform/blob/master/README.md

 The file .babelrc is a config file to the babel compiler.

+* TO RUN THE TEST - npm run test_case -s To run the test

+Read more about mocha - https://mochajs.org